‘A Can of Worms: Open Data, Replication and Evidence-Making in Global Health.’ Ethox Centre, University of Oxford, UK. 15 May 2019. (E. Sanders)

 ‘Knowledge Puzzles and Paradoxes: How Anthropological Knowledges on Climate Change (Don’t) Move.’
 15th biennial conference of the European Association of Social Anthropologists, Stockholm University, Sweden, 14–17 August 2018.

 ‘Opening a Can of Worms: Replication, Reduction and the Production of Evidence in Global Health.’
 Workshop on ‘Mapping Morality in Global Health.’
 Centre for Research in the Arts, Social Sciences and Humanities.
 University of Cambridge, UK, 26–27 June 2018.
-(Hall)
+(E. Sanders)

 Better Science Ideathon.
 Massachusetts Institute of Technology, Cambridge, MA.
 23 April 2018.

 Discussant.
 Workshop on ‘Ethnographic Approaches to Willful Blindness,’ co-sponsored by the Department of Social Anthropology & Conservation, University of Kent, and Department of Anthropology, London School of Economics.
 Canterbury Cathedral Lodge, Kent, 16–17 June 2017.
-(Sanders)
+(T. Sanders)

 ‘Can Anthropologists Give Good Advice?
 Climate Change, Policy-Relevant Science and Neoliberal Governance’.
 115th Annual Meeting of the American Anthropological Association, Minneapolis, MN 16–20 November 2016.

 ‘Experiments in Collaboration: Producing (Anthropological?)
 Knowledge on Global Change Science’.
 Society for Cultural Anthropology Biennial Meeting, Cornell University, Ithaca, NY.
 13–14 May 2016.